 I have to admit that I have worn jeans while camping before – but they are not a good idea.
 Cotton is hydrophilic, and when it gets wet it takes ages to dry even in good conditions, and has really poor insulation while doing so.
 Given the weather in Britain, you are probably going to have to carry (or even worse, wear) a pair of really heavy, wet jeans at some point and drying them in a tent is nearly impossible.

 Go for lightweight, quick drying materials instead.
-Have a look at the OS clothing range.

 They are not particularly bright, but candles do give off a warm light that’s soothing (and flattering).
 They’re just not a good idea for camping.